ajv-validator/ajv/CUSTOM.md

 console.log(validate({foo: 'baz'})); // false
 ```

-`constant` keyword is already available in Ajv with option `v5: true`.
+`const` keyword is already available in Ajv.

 __Please note:__ If the keyword does not define custom errors (see [Reporting errors in custom keywords](#reporting-errors-in-custom-keywords)) pass `errors: false` in its definition; it will make generated code more efficient.